-This policy applies to all Higher Ed and VET courses the College offers.
+This policy applies to all Higher Ed and VET courses the College offers as well as the enrolled students and prospective students who have accepted a place at the College.

-- Tuition assurance protects students in the event a course provided by an approved FEE−HELP provider ceases to be provided after it starts but before it is completed.
+- Eastern offers tuition assurance which protects students in the event that a course provided by us - an approved FEE−HELP provider - ceases to be provided after it starts but before it is completed.

 What happens if Eastern College Australia ceases to provide an eligible higher education course of study?